 This is a sibling pom color that tends to hide in very light pom pictures.
-It takes a keen observer to recognize the hue and if you have an excellent understanding about the teacup Pomeranians.
-Sable teacup Pomeranians always have a distinct solid base where the sable color reveals itself through the guard hairs which usually has dark tips.
+It takes a keen observer to recognize the hue and if you have an excellent understanding of the teacup Pomeranians.
+Sable teacup Pomeranians always have a bright solid base where the sable color reveals itself through the guard hairs which usually has dark tips.
 Several types of sables exist that include chocolate which has a brown overcoat where guard hairs are black and cream sable which has a light base overcoat where guard hairs are also black.

 Cream Teacup Pomeranian

-Cream Pomeranian varies a bit, it can be very light almost to white.
+Cream Pomeranian varies a bit; it can be very light almost to white.
 The shade gradients help one to make the variation where it goes down to light brown.
 When it reaches down to light brown, one might confuse it with chocolate, but a pom with deep cream usually has black pigmentation while a chocolate one will have drowned points at the nose, paw pads, eye rims, and lips.

-A pure black Pom always have deep solid black eye rims, lips paws, and nose without any secondary color but if otherwise happens, it is termed as a parti.
+A pure black Pom always has deep solid black eye rims, lips paws, and nose without any secondary color but if otherwise happens, it is termed as a parti.
 You can find some black Poms with some patches or marks which such a Pom into the category of black Poms with white marks, but black poms are usually pure.

 Chocolate teacup pomeranian

 Many chocolates are often are often deep dark.
-But some chocolate will appear right almost to cream but will still be considered as chocolate as long as the skin has a dark brown pigmentation which makes it have higher noise.
+However, some chocolate will appear right almost to cream but will still be considered as chocolate as long as the skin has a dark brown pigmentation which makes it have higher noise.